Is it tougher for SMEs to access small business loan in Singapore? Are SMEs being marginalized in the financing market?

 One way to overcome the problem of SMEs gaining more access to financing is through a possible hybrid model of debt and equity financing.

 The high risk of small and medium enterprises determines that it is actually more suitable for equity financing.
+Most SMEs however would usually choose debt over equity financing as the directors do not want to dilute their ownership.

 Venture capitalists and equity investors take an inverse mind-set from the banks when investing in small businesses startups.